rode/demo-app/README.md

   - This stage is executed via our GitOps GitHub Action by making a commit to the [demo-app-deployment]([https://](https://github.com/rode/demo-app-deployment)) repository.
   - The `dev` branch is updated in the destination repository, triggering a deployment via Helm to the respective `dev` environment Kubernetes namespace.

-## Demo App Build and Deployment Workflow
+## Example Build and Deployment Workflow with Rode
 ![Demo App Workflow](resources/rode-demo-pipeline.png)